 Polished porcelain tiles can be slippery though, especially when they’re wet.
 Choosing a porcelain tile with at least a matte finish will provide more grip and reduce the risk of accidents.
 Porcelain tiles with the highest slip-resistance grade are the safest outdoors.
 Keep in mind, though, that the more textured the porcelain tile, the harder it will be to keep clean.

 Wood tiles are another smart choice for deck and patio areas.
 They’re crafted from hardwoods to make them tough enough to survive foot traffic and the elements.
 Ipe and bangkirai are two of the most popular wood tiles available today.
 Ipe wood tiles have an appealing natural grain.
 They’re also naturally decay, insect, and fire-resistant, so they can give homeowners real peace of mind.
 Bangkirai wood tiles are also resistant to insects, including destructive termites.
 Since they work for indoor and outdoor projects, they’re the ideal choice for homeowners wanting to create a seamless flow from their indoor rooms to outdoor entertaining areas such as decks and patios.

-Wood tiles are also very affordable because of their ready availability.
+Among outdoor tile options, wood tiles are very affordable because of their ready availability.
 They also come in more colors than you might expect.
 From creamy pale woods to dramatic darker woods, wood tiles can create a range of looks for less.
 Some wood tiles even have elevated PVC platforms for better drainage.